Laragear/WebAuthn/README.md

 Passkeys, hence WebAuthn, consists in two _ceremonies_: attestation, and assertion.

-Attestation is the process of asking the authenticator (a phone, laptop, USB key...) to create a private-public key pair, save the private key internally, and **store** the public key inside the server.
+Attestation is the process of asking the authenticator (a phone, laptop, USB key...) to create a private-public key pair, save the private key internally, and **store** the public key inside your app.
 For that to work, the browser must support WebAuthn, which is what intermediates between the authenticator (OS & device hardware) and the server.

 Assertion is the process of pushing a cryptographic challenge to the authenticator, which will return back to the server _signed_ by the private key of the device.
 Upon arrival, the server checks the signature is correct with the stored public key, ready to **log in**.